jeff-hykin/iilvd_interface/README.md

 ## 3. Your project

-If you know what you're doing, you can read this and probably skip parts or do them your own way
+(FYI: If you know what you're doing, you can probably skip parts or do them your own way)

 - Presumably you have a project of your own in a folder somewhere
 - And presumably you are using git to manage your project